Ar-Kareem/puzzle_solver/README.md

 ## Sudoku (Puzzle Type #2)

-Also known as Number Place and Solo.
+Also known as Number Place or Solo.

 The code can: